 Caption: Intraoperative images showing needle placement and delivery of ozone to the center of the disc.
 Gas flows through the herniation and into the epidural space, oxidizing the herniated material.

 Where do you see the biggest potential for growth in your industry?

-Over the past 10 years what has been the biggest technological innovation that has shaped your industry, and has this innovation impacted your business directly?
+Over the past 10 years what has been the biggest technological innovation that has shaped your industry?

 What is your vision and of the strategy for your company for the future?

 Minimus is poised to launch in Europe and my immediate vision is to grow Minimus to break-even on the strength of sales outside the US.
 We expect to demonstrate commercial traction in Europe while we continue to collect rigorous clinical data.
 I see us launching in Europe, expanding our footprint there, and then getting into other countries expressing interest in Triojection.
 Clinical data is important to the Triojection brand.
 We need to complete our current study and be smart about future studies.